googleworkspace/google-chat-samples/python/auth-app/README.md

 1. **Enable the Google Chat API:**  [Enable Chat API](https://console.cloud.google.com/flows/enableapi?apiid=chat.googleapis.com)
 2. **Create a Google Chat App:**
    * Go to [Google Chat API](https://developers.google.com/chat/api/guides/quickstart/apps-script) and click "Configuration".
-   * Enter your App Engine app's URL (obtained in the previous deployment steps) as the **Bot URL**.
+   * Enter your App Engine app's URL (obtained in the previous deployment steps) as the **HTTP endpoint URL**.
    * Complete the rest of the configuration as needed.

 ## Interact with the App